kristapsdz/rpki-client/README.md

 # Installation

-First, you'll need a recent [OpenSSL](https://www.openssl.org/) library on your OpenBSD system.
+First, you'll need a recent [OpenSSL](https://www.openssl.org/) library on your operating system.
 At this point, just run the following.

 ```
+% ./configure
 % make
 ```

-If you have your OpenSSL installation in an alternative place (alternative to where `pkg_add` will install it), adjust the `LDADD` and `CFLAGS` variables in the *Makefile*.
+If you have your OpenSSL installation by an alternative name (alternative to where `pkg-config` will find it), adjust the `OPENSSL` variable in the *Makefile*.
+Linux installations will need to uncomment the *-lresolve*.

 Next, you'll need the */var/cache/rpki-client* directory in place.
 It must be writable by the operator of **rpki-client**.